To get aboard with Rails, install the ruby-rails package and its dependencies, then:

 $ cd testapp1

 (this will show that existing gems are being used)

 (then point browser to http://localhost:3000/,From there on out, you're on your own.
 Enjoy the ride!

 (then point browser to http://localhost:8080/)

 UPDATE: Well, that didn't take long.
 A security advisory was issued yesterday for Rails, so I have updated the Rails packages to 3.2.12 accordingly.
 The supported method for updating Rails apps for newer Rails versions is as follows:

 - Open Gemfile in a text editor and update the version number following the gem 'rails' directive.

-- Run bundle update rails to update the Gemfile.lock file.
+- Run bundle update --local to update the Gemfile.lock file.
 Existing gems should be found and used.

 - Run rake rails:update to update configuration files, using the 'd' option to verify changes first.